Compassionate Release Data Reports

 Before December 2018, courts were authorized to consider motions under section 3582(c)(1)(A) only if they were filed by the Director of the Bureau of Prisons.
 In December 2018, Congress amended that portion of section 3582 to authorize courts to also consider motions filed by offenders, in certain circumstances.

-This report provides an analysis of the compassionate release motions filed with the courts and decided during the first two quarters of fiscal year 2023.
-The data in this report is limited to motions for which the Commission received or obtained court documentation and completed its analysis by August 29, 2023.
+This report provides an analysis of the compassionate release motions filed with the courts and decided during fiscal year 2023.
+The data in this report is limited to motions for which the Commission received or obtained court documentation and completed its analysis by February 16, 2024.

 FY 2020 - FY 2022 Report (Published December 19, 2022)